mi-erasmusmc/comap/README.md

 and the war-file will be build in directory `target`.

+#### Requirements

 The CodeMapper web application uses Java servlet version 3.0.1, which requires Tomcat7.

+CodeMapper requires to run tomcat using Java 8, otherwise it will fail to authenticate with the UMLS API due to unsupported certificate protocols.

 #### Databases